BORDERLINE PERSONALITY CLIENT

 the Borderlines I've assisted have been some of my favorite clients,

-even though the work is very demanding at times.
-They are bright,
+even though the work can be very demanding at times.
+They are

-engaging and affable.
-Most are extremely talented, and you can't
+bright, engaging and affable.
+Most are extremely talented, and

-help but like them~ but at the start of contact or during treatment,
+you can't help but like them~ but at the start of contact or during

-they may come across as combative and belligerent.
-Many have navigated
+treatment, they may come across as combative and belligerent.

-these tragic outcomes is palpable and quite understandable, as
+Their anger about these tragic outcomes is palpable and quite

-I'm seen as just another person who'll let them down.
+understandable, as I'm seen as just another person who'll let

 do not view anger as a 'bad' emotion, and I encourage